Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: Use of the Fierz identity and the large limit

 These results suggest that, in this approximation, the survival probability of a singlet can be encoded in an effective Hamiltonian. $Tr(W_{SS}({\bf R},{\bf r};t,t_{0})\rho_{l})$ is the Wilson loop from which the static potential is obtained in lattice QCD computations \cite{Burnier:2016mxc}.

-Now on we are going to use the Fierz identity, which is represented graphically in Appendix \ref{sec:birdtrack}.
+From now on, we are going to use the Fierz identity, which is represented graphically in Appendix \ref{sec:birdtrack}.
 For example, using this identity in fig. \ref{eq:Wlos} we get the expansion of fig. \ref{fig:lncWso}.
 The tree terms appearing in this equation are of order $1$ in the large $N_{c}$ power counting.
-The conclusions that we can take up to now are that neither the survival probability of the singlet nor the transition from an octet into a singlet are suppressed by the large $N_{c}$ limit and that the survival probability information can be encoded in an effective Hamiltonian (meaning by this that there is no influence of diagrams connecting the two paths of the Schwinger-Keldysh contour).
+The conclusions that we can make up to now are that neither the survival probability of the singlet nor the transition from an octet into a singlet are suppressed in the large $N_{c}$ limit and that the survival probability information can be encoded in an effective Hamiltonian (meaning that there is no influence of diagrams connecting the two paths of the Schwinger-Keldysh contour).
 We leave to Appendix \ref{sec:expblocks} the writing of the explicit numerical expression.

 Now we look at fig. \ref{fig:Wlso}.
-We can see that in this case, both terms are of the same order but suppressed in the large $N_{c}$ limit, which means that the transition from an octet to a singlet is suppressed if we assume that the populations of singlets and octets are of the same order.
-This implies that, in the large $N_c$ limit, octet to singlet transitions are not important for computing the number of octets, although it can be relevant to compute the number of singlets (if the number of octets is $N_c^2$ bigger).
+We can see that in this case both terms are of the same order but suppressed in the large $N_{c}$ limit which means that the transition from an octet to a singlet is suppressed if we assume that the populations of singlets and octets are of the same order.
+This implies that, in the large $N_c$ limit, octet to singlet transitions are not important for computing the number of octets, although it can be relevant for computing the number of singlets (if the number of octets is $N_c^2$ bigger).

 Finally, let us look at fig. \ref{fig:Wloo}.
-Note that any diagram connecting the upper line (the quark) with the lower line (the antiquark) is suppressed by a power of $\frac{1}{N_{c}^{2}}$.
+Note that any diagram connecting the upper line (the quark) with the lower line (the antiquark) is suppressed by a factor of $\frac{1}{N_{c}^{2}}$.
 This is illustrated with two examples in fig. \ref{fig:lncWoo}.
-The physical consequence is that, at leading order in this expansion, we can consider in this process the quark and the antiquark as uncorrelated particles.
+The physical consequence in this process is that, at leading order in this expansion, we can consider the quark and the antiquark as uncorrelated particles.

 The reader might have noted that several simplifications based on the multiplication of Wilson lines (for example that $U^\dagger(t,t_0,\mathbf{r})U(t,t_0,\mathbf{r})=1$) were not used.
-This is because, although we are studying the evolution of $\rho_x(\mathbf{R},\mathbf{r},\mathbf{R},\mathbf{r},t)$, we want our discussion to illustrate what would happen in the more general $\mathbf{r}=\mathbf{r}'$ case.
-Nevertheless, we discuss this simplifications here.
-It can be easily seen using the results shown in fig. \ref{fig:lncWso} that
+This is because, although we are studying the evolution of $\rho_x(\mathbf{R},\mathbf{r},\mathbf{R},\mathbf{r},t)$, we want our discussion to illustrate what would happen in the more general $\mathbf{r}\neq\mathbf{r}'$ case.
+Nevertheless, we discuss these simplifications here.
+It can easily be seen using the results shown in fig. \ref{fig:lncWso} that

 which is just an illustration that probability is conserved.
 Analogously, looking at fig. \ref{fig:Wloo}, we find that